-Both breakfast and lunch is served at school daily, with the exception of half days.
+Both breakfast and lunch are served at school daily, with the exception of half days.
 On half days, the kitchen will serve breakfast only.
-For the 2021/2022 school year, all elementary buildings will be providing free breakfast and lunch to all students.
-For program compliance, we ask that free or reduced meals applications are completed as needed.
+For the 2023/2024 school year, all elementary buildings will be providing free breakfast and lunch to all students.
+For program compliance, we ask that Household Information Forms are completed for each family.
 These are available in the school office.
 Extra food items will be available at a cost to the student.
 Students may also bring their own lunch to school to be eaten in the school's cafeteria.
 Students who bring their own lunch may get a free milk if taken with a fruit.
 Adult lunches are available at a cost of \$3.80.